eformat/sno-for-100/README.md

 6. Adjust AWS Objects

     Dry run (no changes, just perform lookups).
-Do this first to check, as the script may be over select.
+Do this first to check output, as the script may over select.

     ```bash
     ./adjust-single-node.sh